Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

   - "Construction Inspector": Look at the UC Control signs in Area 51 Sector 4.
   - "Fire it up!": Use the pipe flame button in the coolant area of Area 51 Sector 4 (Mission 15).
 - The Bingo Viewer now has a window and file icon: a dynamic portrait of Walton Simons.
+- Tracer Tong's randomized location at Vandenberg Command Front Gate is now closer to the vending machine, to better balance the speedrun.
 </details>

 ## Intra-Patch Changes